 One person we spoke to had disclosed cocaine use twice over a year-long period and was consequently denied access to prescription stimulants by their psychiatrist.
 “I just felt completely discriminated against, it was really harmful.
 I was very concerned about people being denied treatment who were at risk of self-harm.
 That is a position where someone would be at immense risk.”

-Although this is far from the case with all health professionals, it is worth knowing your rights as a patient before entering into the process of diagnosis.
+It’s worth knowing your rights as a patient before starting the process of diagnosis.

 It’s clear from the people we talked to that navigating the health system and seeking support as an adult with ADHD is tough.
 If you or anyone you know is struggling with this experience, please check out ADHD NZ’s list of resources that are available to you.